KaveenSandagiripathira/51_List_typesWoPolymorphism/README.md

 // Doubles the capacity of all arrays (or the list), preserving existing data private void expand()

+// Returns element at a specific index from this list public Element get (int index)

 ```

 ## UserOfList class:
 - Creates an instance of List_inArraySlots
 - Incrementally adds elements to the list using list.add()
+- tests methods in List_inArraySlots